 The health benefits of sweet almond oil:

-Almond oil is associated with a wide range of potential health benefits, including reducing the risk of heart disease, stabilizing blood sugar levels and aiding in weight loss.
+It’s associated with a wide range of potential health benefits, including reducing the risk of heart disease, stabilizing blood sugar levels, and aiding in weight loss.
 Here are some of the health benefits of sweet almond oil:-

 Maintaining a healthy heart: Almond oil is made up of 70% monounsaturated fats, and monounsaturated fats have been shown to increase levels of “good” HDL cholesterol.
 HDL is a type of protein that transports cholesterol away from the arteries and transports it to the liver, where it is broken down and excreted from the body.
 Healthy levels of HDL cholesterol have been shown to help protect against heart disease.

 - It has also been proven that both almonds and almond oil reduce levels of harmful LDL cholesterol and total cholesterol.